-The complete statement can be viewed in the official publication of each CCSC member journal: American Association of Critical-Care Nurses (AACN), the American College of Chest Physicians (CHEST), the American Thoracic Society (ATS), and Society of Critical Care Medicine (SCCM).
+In Summer 2016, the CCSC released an official statement on burnout, published in each CCSC member journal: American Association of Critical-Care Nurses (AACN), the American College of Chest Physicians (CHEST), the American Thoracic Society (ATS), and Society of Critical Care Medicine (SCCM).

-Burnout syndrome (BOS) is a state of emotional, mental, and physical exhaustion caused by excessive and prolonged stress.
+The Call to Action notes that burnout syndrome (BOS) is a state of emotional, mental, and physical exhaustion caused by excessive and prolonged stress in the workplace.
 This exhaustion is typically work-related and is triggered by discrepancies between the expectations and the actual requirements of the job.
 BOS has become a common worldwide phenomenon, especially among members of high-stress professions, such as firefighters, police officers, teachers, and all types of healthcare professionals.

 Critical care healthcare professionals have one of the highest rates of BOS, with nearly half of the workforce exhibiting symptoms.